mapbox/batfish/README.md

 ### Prefixing URLs

-During Webpack compilation, Batfish exposes the module `@mapbox/batfish/prefix-url`.
+Batfish exposes the module `@mapbox/batfish/modules/prefix-url`.

 Use this to prefix your URLs according to the [`siteBasePath`] and [`siteOrigin`] you specified in your configuration, ensuring that they point to the right place both during development and in production.